-In 2009, approximately \$154,000 was spent for capital assets at the Guelph plant, consisting primarily of a new coverall building for the storage of consumer lumber products and an addition to the mechanical repair shop.
+In 2010, approximately \$140,000 was spent for capital assets at the Guelph plant, primarily for replacement roofs and decks for two dry kilns and the lumber stabilization roof and deck replacement.

-The plant produces utility poles and consumer lumber and benefits from access to a rail loading and unloading facility within minutes of the plant.
+The plant produces utility poles and residential lumber and benefits from access to a rail loading and unloading facility within minutes of the plant.